Uniform Crime Reporting Handbook

 Frequently referred to as The Green Book due to its green cover, the Uniform Crime Reporting Handbook is a publication of the United States Department of Justice and the Federal Bureau of Investigation.
 The manual instructs law enforcement officers on the proper method for filling out the monthly Uniform Crime Reports returns for police records and statistics.

+There are many differences between Uniform Crime Reporting and other measures of crime rates and victimization.

 History

 The Committee on Uniform Crime Records, established by the International Association of Chiefs of Police (IACP) in 1927, published the first version of the manual in 1929.
 At that time, the manual defined Part I and Part II offenses and well as the Return A – Monthly Return of Offenses Known to the Police.
 The most recent revision of the manual was published in 2004.